STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Introduction

+To minimize the computational overhead of the model incorporating GDM, we strategically compress the channel dimensions within the backbone.
+However, such a lightweight design can lead to a loss in feature representational capacity.
+To compensate for this, we adopt a three-stage U-Net as our backbone.
+This multi-stage architecture allows for iterative feature refinement and stronger aggregation, recovering the performance lost from channel compression \cite{Liu2025RRCANet}.

-We introduce DDMs to a network and propose the Spatial Difference Network (SD$\mathrm{^{2}}$Net) and the Spatiotemporal Difference Network (STD$\mathrm{^{2}}$Net) for SIRSTD and MIRSTD, achieving a robust performance in their corresponding tasks using a limited number of parameters.
-To sum up, the contributions of this work are summarized as follows: \begin{enumerate} \item We introduce the BDM to enhance task-relevant features and suppress irrelevant information through basis decomposition, and thereby propose the DDMs for IRSTD. \item We develop the SD$\mathrm{^2}$Net for SIRSTD to enhance high-frequency target features and suppress low-frequency clutter with a minimal number of parameters. \item We further build the STD$\mathrm{^2}$Net, which is based on the SD$\mathrm{^2}$Net and effectively highlights moving targets while suppressing the static clutter for MIRSTD. \end{enumerate}
+By integrating GDMs into this three-stage backbone, we propose two task-specific networks: the Spatial Gradient Basis Decomposition Network (SGBD-Net) for SIRSTD and the Spatio-temporal Gradient Basis Decomposition Network (STGBD-Net) for MIRSTD.
+Both networks achieve robust performance while maintaining a very small parameter count.
+The main contributions of this work are summarized as follows: \begin{enumerate} \item We design a general BDM based on the theory of basis decomposition and derive GDMs from this BDM for IRSTD, enhancing task-relevant features while suppressing irrelevant information. \item We introduce the GDMs to a three-stage U-Net and propose the SGBD-Net for SIRSTD, to enhance dim and small target features with a small number of parameters. \item We further build the STGBD-Net, which is based on the SGBD-Net and effectively highlights moving targets while suppressing the static clutter for MIRSTD. \end{enumerate}